aidenmark/oddEven/README.md

 # oddEven
-This repo houses a program that determines if the raw input value is odd or even using the Python language
+This repository houses a program that determines if the raw input value is odd or even using the Python language